 For those of us looking to minimize our digital addiction, it can be frustrating to find ourselves constantly going back to the digital world for entertainment.

-When I get home after a long day, especially those long and challenging days, all I want to do is go on my favorite gossip websites and consume information that doesn’t require me to exert energy, physical or otherwise.
+When I get home after a long day, especially those long and challenging days, all I want to do is go on my favourite gossip websites and consume information that doesn’t require me to exert energy, physical or otherwise.

 I can hide my phone.
 Put an app to block time-wasting websites on my laptop.
 I can even leave my devices behind completely.
 Then, what?
 I can trick myself for a day or even a few weeks, but the self-imposed, will-power powered resistance gets too exhausting.